SemaglutideGLP-1OzempicWegovyWhere to Buy

 How does semaglutide compare to tirzepatide for weight loss?

-The SURMOUNT-5 72-week head-to-head RCT showed tirzepatide producing 20.2% mean weight loss vs. semaglutide's 13.7% at maximum approved doses.
-Tirzepatide's dual GIP/GLP-1 mechanism appears to produce meaningfully greater weight loss on average.
-However, cardiovascular outcome data is more extensive for semaglutide, and individual GI tolerability varies independently of average trial results.
-Use the comparison tool and discuss both options with a prescriber.
+SURMOUNT-5, the 72-week head-to-head RCT, put tirz at 20.2% mean weight loss vs sema at 13.7% at max approved doses.
+Tirz's dual GIP/GLP-1 mechanism produces more weight loss on average.
+Sema has deeper CV outcome data, and individual GI tolerability is its own thing independent of trial averages.
+Use the comparison tool and run both past a prescriber.

 Can I still get compounded semaglutide if I had an allergic reaction to Ozempic/Wegovy?

-Yes — this is one of the qualifying exceptions that remains legal under the "not essentially a copy" standard.
-If you have a documented allergy to polysorbate 80 or another excipient in the branded formulations, a 503A pharmacy can compound a formulation that excludes that excipient.
-Your prescriber would need to document the clinical rationale.
-PCAB-accredited pharmacies are best positioned to handle this properly with the required documentation trail.
+Yes.
+This is one of the qualifying lanes that's still legal under the "not essentially a copy" standard.
+Documented allergy to polysorbate 80 or another excipient in the brand formulations means a 503A can compound a version that drops that excipient.
+Your prescriber documents the clinical rationale.
+PCAB-accredited pharmacies are best set up to handle the paperwork trail correctly.

-This article is for informational purposes only.
-Semaglutide (Ozempic/Wegovy/Rybelsus) is an FDA-approved prescription medication.
+Sema (Ozempic/Wegovy/Rybelsus) is an FDA-approved prescription medication.
 Compounding access is now restricted following the end of the drug shortage in February 2026.
-Consult a licensed healthcare professional before starting any GLP-1 protocol.

 Research Disclaimer.
 All content on Next Pep is for informational and educational purposes only.
 It does not constitute medical advice, diagnosis, or treatment.
 Consult a licensed healthcare professional before considering any peptide protocol.